KOTOR-Community-Portal/mod-builds/content/k2/spoiler-free_mobile.md

 **Author:** Emperor Devon

-**Description:** It's hard to explain this without spoilers—basically, a character confronts your player at a certain point.
+**Description:** It's hard to explain this without spoilers--basically, a character confronts your player at a certain point.
 At the start of this conversation, TSLRCM restores a line which radically changes the tone and impact of the confrontation.
-Emperor Devon—rightly, I think—concludes that this was content which was cut purposefully rather than for time constraints, and removes the spoken dialogue to restore it to the vanilla standard, where the confrontation begins silently.
+Emperor Devon--rightly, I think--concludes that this was content which was cut purposefully rather than for time constraints, and removes the spoken dialogue to restore it to the vanilla standard, where the confrontation begins silently.

 **Masters:** TSLRCM